Optimal decay and regularity for a Thomas--Fermi type variational problem

 The main goal of this paper is to deduce existence, uniqueness and qualitative properties of the minimizer in the general admissible range

-where $\frac{2d}{d+\alpha}$ is a critical exponent with respect to the Hardy-Littlewood-Sobolev inequality (see \cite{Lieb-Loss}*{Theorem $4.3$, p. $106$}).
+where $\frac{2d}{d+\alpha}$ is a critical exponent with respect to the Hardy--Littlewood--Sobolev inequality (see \cite{Lieb-Loss}*{Theorem $4.3$, p. $106$}).
 Our main result is Theorem \ref{decay_intro} where we establish five different asymptotic regimes for the minimizer, depending on the values of $d$, $\alpha$ and $q$.
 Two of the regimes are entirely new and not visible in the ``local'' case $\alpha=2$, when the non--local term is the standard Newtonian potential.

 Before presenting our results in details, let's emphasise the main differences between our case and the classical three dimensional TF--theory of atoms and molecules \cites{lieb_3, lieb_dim3,Lieb-Simon} (see also \cites{goldestein,Rieder} for generalisations of the mentioned three dimensional models).